 1. WHAT IS BUILT GREEN?

-Built Green is a voluntary program of set building standards designed to create environmentally-friendly residential buildings.
-The results are efficient, cost-effective, and lasting homes that are built with the best practices in mind from the planning stages to construction.
+Built Green is a voluntary program of set building standards designed to create environmentally friendly residential buildings.
+The results are efficient, cost-effective, and lasting homes that are built according to best practices from the planning stages to construction.

 2. WHO IS BUILT GREEN?

 Built Green is a non-profit program of the Master Builders Association of King and Snohomish Counties.
 It is a local organization designed for builders and developers, by builders and developers.

 Since its launch in 1999, Built Green membership has grown to hundreds of builders, designers, developers, suppliers, and realtors committed to community health and sustainability in the Puget Sound.

 3. HOW DOES AN ISOLA HOME GET BUILT GREEN CERTIFICATION?

 The certification process involves planning and building an Isola Home around a checklist of Built Green standards.
 Some criteria on this checklist are required; most are worth a number of points.
 The total points earned translate to a simple star rating that shows what Built Green level a home is – 3, 4, or 5 Star Built Green.
 Isola then hires a third-party verifier to track all the green features going into a home.
 Once completed, the verifier submits a final, signed checklist for review and a Built Green certificate is awarded!